-Susan and Chris Strohm live and work near Nashville, Tennessee, but their hearts are where their roots can be found — in Attala County, Miss., on a timber tract outside Koskiusko.
+Susan and Chris Strohm live and work near Nashville, Tennessee, but their hearts are where their roots can be found — in Attala County, Mississippi, on a timber tract.

 The property has been in Susan's family since 1890.
 Her dad and his 12 siblings grew up on the 160 acres, next to the family home and her aunt and uncle's country store.